Last Updated on 26 July 2021 by Dan

 If you’re looking to expand this into looking at planning your outgoings, Fiona at Miss Penny Money has some excellent advice on how to create a family budget.

-In more normal times, there are a couple of other things that I’d have included in any review of your finances.
+In more normal times, there are a couple of other things that I’d have included in any review of improving your finances at home.

 - I would normally recommend a review of checking if you’re getting the best return on your savings from any bank accounts.
 However saving rates are sadly so low right now with the latest cuts in interest rates that benefits are slightly negligible, although there are some ok rates out there.
 You may as well do it if you have time (and you can read our guide here) but I wouldn’t suggest this is a priority.